linkerd/website/linkerd.io/content/blog/2023/0221-linkerd-and-ingress.md

     targetPort: 8080
 ```

-then you would need to use `config.linkerd.io/skip-incoming-ports: 8080`  –
+then you would need to use `config.linkerd.io/skip-inbound-ports: 8080`  –
-trying to skip incoming port 80 wouldn't do anything.
+trying to skip inbound port 80 wouldn't do anything.

 ### Linkerd Is (Mostly) Invisible